Registration of the asylum application

 Obstacles to registration in practice

-To shed light on the situation, the Spanish Ombudsman opened an investigation looking into the measures taken by the General Commissariat for Aliens and Borders (Comisaría General de Extranjería y Fronteras) of the Police to avoid long queues.
-The investigation further assesses the conditions to which asylum seekers in Madrid are confronted to when lodging their application.[10]
-In August 2020, the Ombudsman recommended that the Ministry of the Interior urgently adopts measures to facilitate access to the appointment system after receiving numerous complaints about the difficulties faced by persons in need of international protection to lodge their application for asylum.
-The Government partially accepted the recommendation.[11]
-In February 2023, the Minister of Interior informed that the body started to examine new internal coordination mechanisms aiming at reducing the waiting time between the lodging and the registration of the asylum application.[12]
+To shed light on the situation, the Spanish Ombudsperson opened an investigation looking into the measures taken by the General Commissariat for Aliens and Borders (Comisaría General de Extranjería y Fronteras) of the Police to avoid long queues.
+The investigation further assesses the conditions to which asylum seekers in Madrid are confronted to when lodging their application.[9]
+In February 2023, the Minister of Interior informed that the national Ombudsperson started to examine new internal coordination mechanisms aiming at reducing the waiting time between the lodging and the registration of the asylum application.[10]

-In any case, in order to reduce timeframes, the administration is increasing the personnel in charge of registering asylum applications at police stations.
+In order to reduce timeframes, the administration was set to increase the personnel in charge of registering asylum applications at police stations.
+However, no significant changes have been observed in this respect.

 In May 2022, the UNHCR Representative for Spain expressed concerns for the long waiting time for obtaining an asylum interview appointment, especially in certain provinces, and affirmed that the resources allocated to ensuring access asylum in Spain are not adequate.[12]